 Our Dad, Ray Lochhead, grounded our business on the principle that quality sells itself.

-We purchase only premium split and fully mature beans, cured in the Malagasy tradition, for the finest and richest vanilla flavor.
-By working directly and closely with smaller producers, we are able to secure these beans at prices below market.
-Rather than buy through middlemen, we are on the ground in Madagascar sourcing your beans and fulfilling our commitment to you to produce the finest quality extracts.
+We purchase only premium split and fully mature vanilla beans, cured in the Malagasy tradition, for the finest and richest vanilla flavor.
+By working directly and closely with smaller producers, we are able to secure these vanilla beans at prices below market.
+Rather than buy through middlemen, we are on the ground in Madagascar sourcing your beans and fulfilling our commitment to you to produce the finest quality vanilla extracts.
+See our Pure Vanilla Extract and our Gourmet Madagascar Vanilla Beans.

 Please call us if you have any questions.
 We’d love to talk and want to hear from you.